vlad17/princeton-cos418-review/README.md

 This is a public study guide for Princeton University's Distributed Systems class.

-The [syllabus](https://www.cs.princeton.edu/courses/archive/fall16/cos418/syllabus.html) describes what was covered.
+The [syllabus](https://www.cs.princeton.edu/courses/archive/fall16/cos418/syllabus.html) describes what was covered, extracts from those presentations are used here throughout.

 ## Instructions for Use